Transfer rules for a defined contribution plan

 A helpful example...

-Suppose a member is 47 years old on 15 January 2018.
-His or her active plan membership ends on 31 January 2018.
-He or she receives a statement of cessation of active plan membership from the plan administrator on 15 March 2018.
+David turned 47 years old on 15 January 2020.
+His active plan membership ends on 31 January 2020.
+He receives a statement of cessation of active plan membership from the plan administrator on 15 March 2020.
 The normal retirement age under the plan is 65.

-The member can apply for a transfer of the balance of his or her account at the following times:
+David can apply for a transfer of the balance of his account at the following times:

 - at any time as of age 55